 What Happens in a Family Law Initial Consultation?

 Even considering divorce can create fear and uncertainty for many people.
 What will happen to my children?
 What will happen to my home?
 How will I support myself?
 If you’ve been through a divorce and you have questions about changing child custody or child support arrangements, what are your options?
 The Family Law Initial Consultation is an opportunity for you to ask those questions and more.
 In this video, Fort Bend County Family Law Attorney Vonda Covington talks about the family law initial consultation.
 For an appointment, please call our office at 281-762-0578.
 Vonda offers two options for the initial consultation.
-If you have a pretty simple case, a 30-minute consultation should be sufficient.
-If you have a more complex situation, or if you are seeking advice so that you can determine your options for divorce, Vonda offers two options: a 30-minute consultation for $100 and a two-hour consultation for $300.
+For most cases, a one-hour consultation for $200, should be sufficient.
+If you have a more complex situation, or if you are seeking advice so that you can determine your options for divorce, Vonda offers a two-hour consultation for $300.
 This video discusses the second option, a two-hour consultation for $300.

 Summary of Vonda’s Family Law Initial Consultation Video

 – Hi, my name’s Vonda Covington.
 I’m a divorce attorney in Richmond, Texas, in Fort Bend County.
 I wanted to talk a little bit about the way we do at our family law initial consultations.

 We do an initial consultation that is usually somewhere between an hour and two hours long.
 During that time, the attorney meets with the client.
 We talk to the client about what’s going on in their lives, what brings them to us, what their concerns and questions are.
 We go through what their options are, what kind of divorce process options there are, what the law is, and how that sort of crosses with what their situation is and what they can expect if they do this.
 If they go down this path, this is probably the type of thing that you can expect, and what you can expect if you go down this other path to get to the final result.